DO NOT modify any of these parameters unless you have read this property description.

 property is set to "TRUE" and the Debugger Detection is functioning, this "timeout" property will be ignored.

-This property allows to specify a certain action, which will be performed,
+This property allows to specify a certain action to be performed

-whenever a ping timeout takes place after the seconds specified in wrapper.ping.timeout property above.
+whenever a ping timeout takes place after the seconds specified in the wrapper.ping.timeout property above.

 will invoke a full garbage collection sweep in the JVM.